 Working in the public school system came with a long “Must-do” list, which included Common Core State Standards.
 (I hope I didn’t get anyone started on the CCSS debate.)
 The CCSS are pretty much the goals each student needs to reach by the end of the school year and they are what I focused on in my class.
 The first three years I was able to spend pretty much the same amount of time gathering ideas and supplies and making things for my class as I did when I worked at the preschool.
 (Matthew is not a demanding husband at all and pretty much treats me like a princess.)
 I enjoyed this time of teaching (for the most part.
 Hey, first graders can keep you very busy, too.).

 The purpose of me doing homeschool preschool is to get our girls ready for elementary school.
-I could send them to a preschool but I figured since I’m home I’ll work with them on preschool things (and did I mention I’m taking time off from my teaching job which means we’re a one income family and we need to save money where we can).
+I could send them to a preschool but I figured since I’m home I’ll work with them on preschool things.
 We’ve just been doing circle time, reading, journal writing, and other (hopefully fun) activities.
 I am enjoying being a mommy and a teacher now (well most minutes of the day).